k2y1982/ASUS-B360M-OpenCore/原始编译包/日更版/README.md

 OpenCore Changelog
 ==================
+#### v0.8.8
+- Updated underlying EDK II package to edk2-stable202211
+- Updated AppleKeyboardLayouts.txt from macOS 13.1
+- Updated builtin firmware versions for SMBIOS and the rest
+- Updated ocvalidate to allow duplicate tool if FullNvramAccess is different
+- Fixed `Kernel` -> `Block` entries not being processed if one was skipped due to `Arch`
+- Fixed intermittent prelinking failures caused by XML corruption when kext blocking is enabled
+- Removed magic Acidanthera sequence from OpenCore files used for picker hiding
+- Added `.contentVisibility` to hide and disable boot entries

 #### v0.8.7
 - Removed unwanted clear screen when launching non-text boot entry
 - Fixed TSC/FSB for AMD CPUs in ProvideCurrentCpuInfo, thx @Shaneee